 Where to find your ideal designer in 2023

-You know the kind of designer you want and the kind of role you want them to perform on your team, so what’s next?
+You know the type of designer you want and the kind of role you want them to perform on your team, so what’s next?
 Recruitment!
-But before you think of recruiting, define all the details of the role in the form of a thorough job description to ensure that you and the job applicants are on the same page.
+But before you think of recruiting, define all the key qualities of a designer's role in the form of a thorough job description to ensure that you and the job applicants are on the same page.

 A good job description acts as a vetting agent that only brings you candidates who fulfill your requirements.
 It also informs applicants of what your company can offer them in terms of scope of work, growth, and remuneration — making sure that their time or effort isn’t wasted.